Hypercall/Gepard/README.md

 ## The bypass

-In order to break through the anti-cheat, the various hooks are getting removed and the TLS callback gets nopped.The send-recv packets are displayed through a extra allocated console.
+In order to break through the anti-cheat, the various hooks are getting removed and the TLS callback gets nopped.
+The send-recv packets are displayed through a extra allocated console.

 ## Compiling